 The world has a way of pulling you a thousand different directions and then guilt tripping you when you don’t follow through on every single one of them.

-I grew up in a family of ten kids, two of which are chronically ill, four of which were adopted through foster care with special needs, and one is me (speaks for itself).
+I grew up in a family of ten kids.
+Two are chronically ill, four were adopted through foster care with special needs, and one is me (speaks for itself).
 Consequently, there are always numerous things going on all the time, just with family.
 Then there’s school, work, friends, marriage, and church.
 Oh and somewhere in here I’m also supposed to find time to dedicate to hobbies (what?), volunteer to help the less fortunate, and be a great homemaker.
-I get exhausted just thinking about it.
+It exhausts me just thinking about it.

 Well newsflash!
 I fail at at least 4 of those things before I finish my breakfast.

 If you’ve ever talked with someone about being financially secure, then you’ve probably heard them mention the phrase “living within your means”.
 Meaning that you shouldn’t spend money you don’t have.
 Well that doesn’t just apply to your wallet, it applies to your sanity too.

 So many times we look at our to-do lists and think “How in the world am I going to do all this?!”.
 But then we stand up and proceed to try and finish every single thing on that list no matter how exhausted we are.
 And then we beat ourselves up because we didn’t finish the dang list.
 Stop.